earthaYan/earthaYan.github.io/source/_posts/useEvent草案.md

 A high-fidelty polyfill for `useEvent` is not possible because there is no lifecycle or Hook in React that we can use to switch `.current` at the right timing.
 Although [`use-event-callback`](https://github.com/Volune/use-event-callback) is “close enough” for many cases, it doesn't throw during rendering, and the timing isn’t quite right.
 We don’t recommend to broadly adopt this pattern until there is a version of React that includes a built-in `useEvent` implementation.

-# How we teach this
+# 我们怎么讲授它

 It's easy to teach how to wrap a function in it.
 Teaching how to solve problems with it is a bit harder.

 We might be able to introduce `useEvent` earlier in the documentation than `useEffect` or `memo` because you don't need to understand referential identity or dependency arrays to use it.
 Then, when you get to `useEffect` and `memo`, the solution to their pitfalls (breaking memoization, re-firing effects) is based on an API you already know how to use.

-# Unresolved questions
+# 还未解决的问题

-* The exact timing of when the "current" function switches.
+- The exact timing of when the "current" function switches.
-* Whether it makes sense for unmounting layout effects to "see" event handlers with the old value.
+- Whether it makes sense for unmounting layout effects to "see" event handlers with the old value.
-* Whether it makes sense for unmounting non-layout effects to "see" event handlers with the old value.
+- Whether it makes sense for unmounting non-layout effects to "see" event handlers with the old value.
-* Whether calling event handlers from an effect cleanup function is an anti-pattern and whether it should warn.
+- Whether calling event handlers from an effect cleanup function is an anti-pattern and whether it should warn.
-* How exactly to change the linter suggestions.
+- How exactly to change the linter suggestions.
-* Whether figuring out the full typing story in the follow-up RFC is a blocker for this one.
+- Whether figuring out the full typing story in the follow-up RFC is a blocker for this one.